Get PeakVisor App

 Like other resorts in the US, Mammoth Mountain Resort has several types of ski passes.
 Piercing can be convoluted, but the general rule of thumb is that advanced online purchases are significantly cheaper.

 Day Ski Pass.
 Day passes vary in price depending on the day of the week, overall demand, and whether or not you are buying the ticket online.
-Online, tickets can be found for anywhere from $180 to $220+, which is 20–40% discounted from the counter price.
+Online, tickets are anywhere from $180 to $220+, a 20–40% discount from the counter price.

 The resort offers a Quad Pack for $640, and they sell multi-day passes online for up to five days, usually in the realm of $170 a day.
 The farther ahead you book, the cheaper the price will be.
 Additionally, the price decreases as the season extends into April and May.

 One word of warning, however, is that travel to Mammoth can be unpredictable.
 The resort offers a discount for advance purchases because they know you may not show up.
 For this reason, I recommend the Quad Pack for folks looking to stay for a week.
-The days are interchangeable so you’re not committed to specific dates, in case something goes awry.
+The days are interchangeable, so you’re not committed to specific dates if something goes awry.
 If you want to ski another day, buy another online once you’re already in town and know you’ll make it.

 Season Ski Pass.
 The season pass offers unlimited skiing at two mountains: Mammoth and June.
-For some reason, the pass is only available to buy in person at a ticket window or over the phone.
+The pass is only available to buy in person at a ticket window or over the phone.
 The pricing is withheld online, but the pass was around $700 when I was last in Mammoth a few years ago.

-Moreover, the Ikon Pass is an incredible deal because you have access to over 50 resorts across North America.
-More than a dozen of these resorts have unlimited access — the Ikon Pass serves as their season pass like in Mammoth.
-Ikon Pass holders receive other benefits including a 25% family and friends discount on day passes, and a discount on food, lodging, and retail (varies depending on the location).
+Moreover, the Ikon Pass is an incredible deal because you can access over 50 resorts across North America.
+More than a dozen of these resorts have unlimited access — the Ikon Pass serves as their season pass, like in Mammoth.
+Ikon Pass holders receive other benefits, including a 25% family and friends discount on day passes and a discount on food, lodging, and retail (varies depending on the location).

 Mammoth Mountain, California